0944-tw/fosstra/README_en.md

 # FossTRA
 > [!Warning]
-> The current structure, code, and commits are very shit!! might refactor the project and make all the commit in same format in future
+> The Project will refactor at `0.2.0`.
+Whole project will being rewrote
 >

 Open Source Taiwan Railway Inquiry (WIP), a Material 3 Taiwan Railway search tool that accesses real-time data via the TDX API.